-Keeping aside the discussion of whether it is effective and efficient, market mechanism is a “just mechanism in principle”.
-Quran says:
+Keeping aside the discussion of whether it is effective and efficient, Qur’an has following to say on voluntary economic exchange between counterparties:

 O you who believe!
 Eat not up your property among yourselves unjustly except it be a trade among you, by mutual consent.